PYangLab/DeepMerge/README.md

 cd qc
 Rscript plot_TSNE.Rmd
 ```
 Then, the t-SNE plots illustrating the data after normalization by DeepMerge will be displayed, showcasing the effectiveness of DeepMerge in addressing batch effects.
+The following results show the normalized RNA, normalized ADT, and integrated embedding across modalities after DeepMerge.

 <img width=58% src="https://github.com/liuchunlei0430/DeepMerge/blob/main/img/batch_corrected.png"/>